One Email a Month.

 Compared to the other three methods, DropInBlog is more centralized, giving you better control over your blogs and users.

-This is true even for the WordPress Multisite blog setup, which offers far greater flexibility for managing content and users than categories and custom post types.
+This is true even compared to the WordPress Multisite blog setup, which offers far greater flexibility for managing content and users than categories and custom post types.

 Here’s a quick comparison of these two methods.